 “You can usually book the seats approximately one year in advance,” Larsen says.
 “So if you can plan that far ahead, be on the phone or online at the first possible moment to book your preferred flights.”

 If you want to earn more rewards on purchases, it may be time to do a little online shopping.
 According to George Hobica, a travel expert and founder of AirfareWatchdog.com, airlines offer huge earning enhancers when you buy items in their online malls.

 These purchases typically feature an extra three bonus miles per dollar spent, but some promotions climb much higher.
 Continental, for instance, is currently offering 15 Continental OnePass miles for every dollar spent on SkyMall merchandise within 48 hours of a scheduled flight.
 Oftentimes, airlines will partner with well-known retailers, including Apple, Best Buy, Sears and Wal-Mart, meaning you can easily buy items you intended on purchasing anyway to score the extra miles.

-“Consumers overlook millions of miles every year because they just don’t think [to shop there],” Hobica says.
+“Consumers overlook millions of miles every year because they just don’t think ,” Hobica says.
 “It really adds up.”

 3. Use your miles for upgrades or international flights

 You can also get more value per mile if you put them towards international flights.
 According to Larson, award tickets for overseas flights typically cost two to three times more miles than domestic tickets.
 International tickets purchased with cash, on the other hand, often cost three to six times more than even cross-country domestic tickets.

 “If you are planning an international vacation, it usually makes sense to save your miles for those tickets and pay cash for your domestic travels,” Larson says.
 Similar conversion comparisons apply when you look at the costs associated with upgrading to business class.